Human uses of living things: For medicines and drugs

-Vaccines have been made using animals since their discovery by Edward Jenner in the 18th century.
+Vaccines have been made using animals and microbes since their discovery by Edward Jenner in the 18th century.
 He noted that inoculation with live cowpox afforded protection against the more dangerous smallpox.
 In the 19th century, Louis Pasteur developed an attenuated (weakened) vaccine for rabies.
 In the 20th century, vaccines for the viral diseases mumps and polio were developed using animal cells grown in vitro.

 An increasing variety of medicinal drugs are based on toxins and other molecules of animal origin.
 The cancer drug Yondelis was isolated from the tunicate Ecteinascidia turbinata.
 One of dozens of toxins made by the deadly cone snail Conus geographus is used as Prialt in pain relief.

 Since classical times and possibly much earlier, hundreds of species of plants have provided drugs to treat a wide range of conditions.
 Dioscorides's De Materia Medica, written by 70 AD, listed some 600 medicinal plants and around 1000 drugs made from them, including substances known to be effective such as aconite, aloes, colocynth, colchicum, henbane, opium and squill.
 The book remained a standard reference for nearly two thousand years, and was the basis of the European pharmacopoeia until the end of the 19th century.